 Drawing Surface

-Drawing surfaces can be used to create a surface on which to draw your retouch polygon or polyline, e.g., for a model that is not flat or missing corners.
+In mesh mode, drawing surfaces can be used to create a surface on which to draw your retouch polygon or polyline, e.g., for a model that is not flat or missing corners.
 The following options are available:

 - Horizontal – The surface is aligned horizontally to the area under the cursor.